Read the Early Release free.

 The AI-Native Engineer

-How the role is evolving from implementer to orchestrator, and what skills make you irreplaceable in the age of AI.
+The shift from implementer to orchestrator, the vibe-coding trap, and what makes an engineer irreplaceable in the age of AI.

-Design and assemble the right context at the right time so AI tools produce consistent, production-ready outputs, not occasional lucky ones.
+Moving from prompt engineering to assembling the right context at the right time, so AI tools produce consistent outputs, not occasional lucky ones.

 Model Context Protocol

-Why specs are the durable artifacts that keep AI-generated code aligned with intent, and how they survive every tool change.
+Why specs are the durable artifact that keeps AI-generated code aligned with intent, and how you already write them without realising it.

 The SDD Workflow

-Apply the canonical Specify → Plan → Execute → Verify → Integrate loop and know exactly where humans must stay in the loop.
+The canonical loop, Specify → Plan → Execute → Verify → Integrate → Learn, and exactly where humans must stay in it.

 SDD Frameworks Compared